sitaowang1998/RivetDB/benchmark/README.md

 This directory contains a small benchmark harness for RivetDB.
 It spins up a fresh in-process 3-node cluster for each run, seeds deterministic data for any read-heavy tests, and exercises the RPC surface via the Rust client.
-Each node uses an on-disk data directory (temp-backed) so restarts replay state, and the directories are cleaned up after each experiment run.
+Each node uses an on-disk data directory (temp-backed by default) so restarts replay state.
+You can point the storage at a mounted SSD with `--storage-root`.

 ## Experiments